SoftBank's Arm files for U.S. IPO - ExBulletin

 SoftBank and Arm declined to comment.

 There are some signs that the IPO market is starting to thaw.
-Johnson & Johnson Inc (JNJ.N) is preparing to list its consumer healthcare business Kenvue Inc (KVUE.N) in New York next week, hoping to raise around $3.5 billion.
+Johnson & Johnson is preparing to list its Kenvue consumer health business in New York next week, hoping to raise about $3.5 billion.

-SoftBank has been targeting a listing for Arm since its deal to sell the chip designer to Nvidia Corp
+SoftBank has been targeting a listing for Arm since its deal to sell the chip designer to Nvidia for $40 billion collapsed last year due to objections from U.S. and European antitrust regulators.

 Since then, Arm’s business has outperformed the broader chip industry thanks to its focus on data center servers and personal computers that generate higher royalty payments.
 The company said sales increased 28% in its latest quarter.